librehost/couchdb/README.md

 require_valid_user = true

 Now all endpoints are secure.
-Because of the following bug you cant login to Fauxton anymore without executing the following in your browsers console first:
+Because of this bug: https://issues.apache.org/jira/browse/COUCHDB-1452 you cant login to fauxton anymore without executing the following in your browsers console first to get the login-cookie:

 ```javascript
 fetch('/_session', {